-IWM London is undergoing a major building redevelopment, transforming our museum to mark the Centenary of the First World War.
+IWM London is undergoing a major building redevelopment as we transform our museum to mark the Centenary of the First World War.
 Work has begun to create our new museum and, to enable us to safely and securely deliver the most disruptive construction works, we are closed until 19 July 2014.

-Throughout our closure the Research Room will be open (pre-booked appointments) and our event spaces will remain available for daytime hire.
+Throughout our closure our Research Room remains open (for pre-booked appointments) and our event spaces are available for daytime hire.
 You can also visit one of our four other branches, including Churchill War Rooms and HMS Belfast .